nodejs/build/doc/process/special_access_to_build_resources.md

 There are a number of cases were we would like to provide access to community machines and or jenkins jobs to people who are not part of the build working group.
 Examples include:

-* test working group team members so that they can add/debug tests to/on community test infrastructure.
+* Test working group team members so that they can add/debug tests to/on community test infrastructure.
-* benchmark working group members so they can add benchmark jobs and or experiement with benchmarking infrastructure in advance of the final configuration being added to ansible.
+* Benchmark working group members so they can add benchmark jobs and or experiement with benchmarking infrastructure in advance of the final configuration being added to ansible.
 * PR's authors so they can debug failures across platforms in cases